erkyrath/glkote/README.txt

 * Permissions

 The GlkOte, GlkAPI, and Dialog Javascript libraries are copyright 2008-2013 by Andrew Plotkin.
-You may copy and distribute them freely, by any means and under any conditions, as long as the code and documentation is not changed.
-You may also incorporate this code into your own program and distribute that, or modify this code and use and distribute the modified version, as long as you retain a notice in your program or documentation which mentions my name and the URL shown above.
+They are distributed under the MIT license; see the "LICENSE" file.

 The GlkOte documentation is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.